Skip to main content

 What is a jsa template (job safety analysis)?

-A Job Safety Analysis (JSA) .
-Also known as a Job Hazard Analysis (JHA) - is a structured safety document that breaks a task into individual steps, identifies the hazards associated with each step and records the controls needed to eliminate or minimise those hazards.
-JSAs are a core part of workplace safety management across construction, mining, manufacturing, maintenance and many other industries.
-The completed JSA is reviewed with all workers before the task begins, ensuring everyone understands the risks and the agreed controls.
-JSAs also provide a documented record that supports WHS compliance, site audits and continuous improvement.
+A Job Safety Analysis (JSA), also known as a Job Hazard Analysis (JHA), is a structured safety document that breaks a task into individual steps, identifies the hazards associated with each step and records the controls needed to eliminate or minimise those hazards.
+JSAs are a core part of workplace safety management across construction, mining, manufacturing, maintenance and any sector where physical tasks carry real consequence.
+The completed JSA is reviewed with all workers before the task begins, ensuring everyone understands the risks and the agreed controls, and each worker signs the sign-on sheet to acknowledge the document.

 Benefits of using this jsa template (job safety analysis)